Swapnil-2001/Amazon-clone/README.md

 This is a clone of the Amazon website, built using React.
 It is a client side app.
-Features include signing up/ logging in and adding items to cart, removing items from cart, product pages with zoom in capabilities and searching for items available.
+Features include signing up/ logging in, adding items to cart, removing items from cart, product pages with zoom in capabilities and searching for items available.
 The design is fully responsive.
+The app is hosted on Firebase.
+[Live Demo](https://clone-cafe3.web.app/)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).